Richard Rogers, the master of inside-out buildings, dies at 88

 In 2013, Rogers completed Neo Bankside, a four-building complex directly opposite the west entrance of the Tate Museum in London.
 Much like other projects, he designed the four towers with external bracing systems.
 Each of these supports the building’s weight, which allowed the architects to avoid internal structural walls.
 As a result, the apartments boast highly flexible layouts.

-Painted a bright red (like some parts of the Pompidou), the exposed steel structure also nods to the industrial heritage of the area, which was once dominated by the gargantuan oil-fired power station that is now the Tate Modern.
+Painted a bright red (like some parts of the Pompidou), the exposed steel structure is also a nod to the industrial heritage of the area, which was once dominated by the gargantuan oil-fired power station that is now the Tate Modern.

-“The gallery is a beautifully handcrafted piece of architecture that soars out dramatically into the canopy of the trees to ‘capture the view’ of the mountains of the Luberon."
-Stephen Spence #RSHP – READ more: https://t.co/4olwlawN1C#ChâteauLaCoste #architecture #cantilever pic.twitter.com/XIoFTa3Way

 The Richard Rogers Drawing Gallery

-When Rogers announced his retirement from Rogers Stirk Harbour + Partners, the firm he founded in 1977, he still had one last project underway.
+When Rogers announced his retirement from Rogers Stirk Harbour + Partners, he still had one last project underway.
 The Richard Rogers Drawing Gallery opened to much fanfare in February 2021.
 The structure is 78 feet long, and almost all of it is suspended off the ground, cantilevering from a hillside.

 Located at Château La Coste, an art-studded vineyard in Provence, France, the gallery is wrapped in a bright orange steel armature.
 The building only touches the ground in four places: both the corners of the armature, plus two tension rods that help create the cantilever.
 The gallery itself is accessed via a small bridge.